Women Veterans Program

 Volunteers of America Women Veterans Services Programs serve Veterans experiencing homelessness through emergency services and transitional housing.
 In partnership with the Department of Veterans Affairs, Volunteers of America assists Veterans in obtaining the support and services they need to exit homelessness permanently.

-- Brandon Safe Haven Veterans Program - a confidential shelter that houses women and children who are homeless or the victims of domestic violence.
-For more information, please leave a message with your contact information at our referral line at 720-501-3369 and we will return your call promptly.
+For more information, please leave a message with your contact information on our referral line at 720-501-3369 and we will return your call promptly.

 In partnership with HomeAid Colorado, and through grants from VA, Daniel's Fund, and Home Depot, as well as many generous donors, Volunteers of America built three adjacent homes in east Denver to serve as transitional housing for female veterans and their children.
 The first house, completed by Wonderland Homes in 2011, currently houses four veterans.
 The second home, completed in December 2012 by New Town Builders, currently houses three veterans and their children.
 The third home, constructed by Berkeley Homes, and completed in March 2012, is currently being filled with residents.